ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 ![](https://github.com/milankl/CarbonFootprintEGU/blob/master/plots/carbon_sorted.png)

-Figure 4: Carbon emission sorted by highest per capita emissions.
+Figure 4: Carbon emissions sorted by highest per capita emissions.
+Each grey rectangle corresponds to one country, the largest in terms of emissions and participants are named.
+The 9% (blue), 25% (green) highest emitting participants are responsible for 33% / 80% of the total travel carbon footprint.

 # 3. Data